O'Hara's was badly damaged in the wreckage of 9/11 but built itself back up to become a haven for first responders and tourists alike.

 “It was a mess down here,” Keane told Newsweek.
 “They would send us business to keep us going.”

 The tradition was established just one year after 9/11 when a construction worker ripped the patch off of a firefighter’s uniform and stapled it proudly to the wall.
-The idea took off immediately and now over seven thousand patches grace the bar, patches from the likes of London Ambulance Service, Lowell Fire Department, and Emerald Society Pipes and Drums joining the display.
+The idea took off immediately and now over seven thousand patches grace the bar.
+Many of the patches are from distant cities and towns, including one from the London Ambulance Service.

-Despite returning to the 9/11 Memorial many times since my visit with my family, I still have yet to venture into the museum itself, But I have returned to O’Hara’s, happy to sit in silence and look at the fantastic tribute to emergency services that has evolved across its walls, or to have a chat with a bartender about what the establishment has been through.
+Despite returning to the 9/11 Memorial many times since my visit with my family, I still have yet to venture into the museum itself.
+But I have returned to O’Hara’s, happy to sit in silence and look at the fantastic tribute to emergency services that has evolved on its walls or to have a chat with a bartender about what the establishment has been through.

 A testimony to the resilience of New York, may O’Hara’s long continue to be a lower Manhattan institution.